The 5 Best Shoes for Boating in Comfort and Style (Without Slipping!)

 How to Choose the Best Boat Shoes for You

 When aboard a boat, you're not always in a perilous situation, but you still need to consider safety.
 When considering the best boating shoes, performance must outweigh appearance.

 Siping & Tread Pattern

 Any boaters shoe worth considering should offer decent traction.
 Start by looking at the siping (tread pattern) on the shoe's soles.
 If you're going for a leisurely cruise, even a modest tread is fine.
 But if you're crewing a racing sailboat, you need more aggressive siping to keep surefooted during white-knuckle keeling action.

 The best boating shoe's main materials should be fabrics either water-resistant or quick to dry.

 Ironically, fully waterproof boat shoes are not what you want either.
 Once the water gets inside, it'll become trapped there and prune your feet.
 Instead, consider options with built-in drainage ports.

-Keep in mind how some materials, like leather, require additional care and maintenance.
+Keep in mind that some materials, like leather, require additional care and maintenance.
 While other materials, like neoprene, can be treated roughly and are machine washable.

-Canvas shoes can be sprayed with fabric waterproofing spray to create a waterproof barrier that allows water to bead up rather than sink into the fabric.
-Use it on canvas, poylester and nylon shoes, umbrellas, bags, Bimini tops and more.
+Check Price on Amazon - Canvas shoes can be sprayed with fabric waterproofing spray to create a waterproof barrier that allows water to bead up rather than sink into the fabric.
+Use it on canvas, polyester and nylon shoes, umbrellas, bags, Bimini tops and more.

 A pair of slip-on boaters shoes are great for those casual bay side trips or for some deep sea fishing.
 But if you're engaging in high-energy marine activities like kayaking or the aforementioned racing, you need a boat shoe to stay securely on your feet.
 The best fasteners for your boat shoes are laces and, oftentimes, velcro.

 The best boating shoes should have a sole that's either white or at least light in color.
 You'll want to avoid leaving scuff marks on the white decking featured in most boats.
 If you're considering shoes with dark-colored soles, it might be a red flag it's not a true boating shoe!